Find answers to frequently asked questions about LUMRYZ

 See more results from the trial

-Only your doctor can decide if LUMRYZ is right for you.
-LUMRYZ is approved for the treatment of cataplexy or EDS in adults with narcolepsy.
+Only your healthcare provider can decide if LUMRYZ is right for you.
+LUMRYZ is approved for the treatment of cataplexy or EDS in adults and children 7 years of age and older with narcolepsy.

-If you’re currently taking an oxybate, your doctor can switch you to LUMRYZ at the closest dose equal to what you’re taking now.
+For adults, if you’re currently taking an oxybate, your healthcare provider can switch you to LUMRYZ at the closest dose—equal to the amount of medicine you’re taking now, or help you find a dose closest to what your body is used to taking.

 Learn how LUMRYZ is different